 This process is fully outlined in the fluoride detox guide.

-For example, by buying a filter that removes fluoride and buying fluoride-free (coffee, tea and toothpaste) you’ll put yourself in a position where you won’t have to worry about fluoride.
+For example, by buying a filter that removes fluoride and buying fluoride-free coffee, tea and toothpaste, you’ll put yourself in a position where you can worry less about about fluoride.